58 Birds photographed

 Coscoroba Swan

-A small, white swan from South America with a gentle disposition.
+A small, white swan from South America with a red bill and gentle disposition.

 -